xBLACKICEx/rustowl/README.md

 You may need to uninstall any Rust-related packages installed through those repositories first.
 Other dependencies are locked in the configuration files and will be installed automatically.

-We have also tested this on Ubuntu 24.04.2 on amd64 architecture.
+We have also tested this on Ubuntu 24.04.2 on amd64 architecture and on Windows 11 Education 23H2 on amd64 architecture.
 Additional dependencies may be required.
 We have confirmed that running `apt install build-essential` is necessary on a freshly installed Ubuntu for linking.